arunnats/minutes-maker/README.md

 Deepgram SDK: The Deepgram Nova 2 API is accessed using the official Deepgram SDK to transcribe the uploaded audio file.

+Google Cloud services: For handling the file storage and hosting the app

 ## How it Works
 Users upload an audio file in either .mp3 or .wav format using the web interface.

+The audio file is stored in a Google Cloud bucket and is processed from there.

 The app utilizes Deepgram Nova 2 to transcribe the audio content, capturing detailed information about the meeting.